 - Provide perch near your feeders where they can sit comfortably.

 - Hang Feeders near a safe window to minimize bird collisions.
-This will give you great views angle while keeping the birds safe.
+This will give you a great viewing angle and will keep the birds safe.

 - Try to Prevent the nectar from Fermentation Process.

-- Hang the feeder where you can easily approach feeder for refilling and cleaning.
+- Hang the feeder where you can easily approach the feeder for refilling and cleaning.